Academic merits: Docent

 Jülich’s research and teaching interests include history of medicine and biomedicine, cultural history of media and audiences, history of visual and material culture, history of science communication, and history of scientific visualization.

 Her previous research projects have explored the introduction and reception of x-ray images, the interaction between medical science and media culture, and the making of the iconic images of embryos and foetuses by Swedish photographer Lennart Nilsson.
 At present she is responsible for the six-year research programme "Medicine at the borders of life: Fetal research and the emergence of ethical controversy in Sweden", funded by the Swedish Research Council.
-She is a member of the steering group for the research programme “Science and modernisation in Sweden”, funded by Marianne and Marcus Wallenberg’s foundation and hosted by the Center for the History of Science at the Royal Swedish Academy of Sciences.
-Furthermore she is a member of the board of the Swedish Historical Society, a member of the research advisory board of the Nordiska museet (Swedish Cultural History museum) and the Tekniska museet (The National Museum of Science and Technology), and a member of the Swedish Research Council’s Committee for historical sciences and archaeology.
+She is also a member of the steering group for the research programme “Science and modernisation in Sweden”, funded by Marianne and Marcus Wallenberg’s foundation and hosted by the Center for the History of Science at the Royal Swedish Academy of Sciences.

 “Picturing abortion opposition in Sweden: Lennart Nilsson’s early photographs of embryos and foetuses”, Social History of Medicine, vol. 30, no. 2, 2017.
 Abstract

 “In the light of media: Mass miniature radiography surveys for tuberculosis in Sweden, c.
 1940–1970”, Media History, vol. 22, 2016, 201–216.
 Read here